-Tuesday, April 12, 2016 (25th day before election day)
+Tuesday, April 10, 2018 (25th day before election day)

--Recommended date for the county election board (or governing body of political subdivision, as appropriate) to appoint a signature verification committee (if one is ordered by the early voting clerk).
-See also entry under Thursday, April 7, 2016.
+-Last day for the governing body of political subdivision to appoint a signature verification committee (if one was ordered by the early voting clerk on Thursday, April 5, 2018).
+See also entry under Thursday, April 5, 2018.
 (Secs.
 51.002, 87.027).
 The appointing authority must post a notice of the appointment of committee members continuously until the last day the signature verification committee meets.
-This form may be used for the notice: Notice of Appointment of Signature Verification Committee.
+This form may be used for the notice: Notice of Appointment of Signature Verification Committee (PDF).

-Sunday, April 17, 2016 (20th day before election day)
+Sunday, April 15, 2018 (20th day before election day)